By Amy Gorin, MS, RDN

 Now I have to talk about one of my favorite topics: truffles.
+This might just be the best food to eat in Florence.
 The key to finding truffles?
 Some of the best meals I ate in Florence came from asking local shopkeepers about their favorite eats.

 I dined here with my friend Kristin, and we made all our choices based on the waiter's recommendations.
 Simply put, it was an amazing dinner in Florence.
 We ate an incredible pasta with black truffle entree.

 The first time I visited Florence, a colleague told me to visit Osteria del Cinghiale Bianco.
 I had no idea what was in store, but I'm so glad I followed this advice.
 This egg-and-white-truffle dish was one of the best meals I've ever had.

-Looking for the best tiramisu in Florence?
-Then you can't skip this restaurant's tiramisu.
-The tiramisu at Osteria del Cinghiale Bianco is rumored to be the best in Florence.
+The tiramisu at Osteria del Cinghiale Bianco is rumored to be the best in Florence, and it's also one of the top restaurants in Florence.

 anytime of day for a quick pick me up.
 Because public restrooms aren't much of a thing, I often bought an espresso as my "toll" to use the bathroom in a restaurant or